CoinOpLLC/mule/BookOfBooks.md

    - Shares issued (premium over book value per share)
    - Comprehensive Income (per share)

+---
 ### Accounts

-`Account`s Model the relation of `Party`s to `Folio`s, including the definition of `Role`s.
-They are modeled as long lived entities that can evolve over time.
+`Account`s model the relation of `Party`s to `Folio`s, and define `Role`s that `Party`s to an account may take.

+`Accounts` are long lived entities that can evolve over time.
 Each is created with a `Roster`, specifying the `Principal` owners and their `NonPrincipal` crew: their `Agent`, their `Manager`s, and the `Auditor`s.

-While least one `Party` **must** be specified for each role in the roster, the default is to assign the principal to perform each of the non principal roles for themselves.

-Accounts link the personal information of the account holders with the financial data of the ledgers, so handle with care!

 The set of accounts is keyed by an `Account.No`, a refined long integer defining a very conventional looking account numbering scheme.
 It is intended to be transcribed by human hand if necessary.

-Accounts link the personal information of the account holders with the financial data of the ledgers, and are therefore sensitive.

-`Account`s consist of:
+`Account`s comprise:
 - a `Folio` of settled `Ledger.Transaction`s
 - a `Folio` of `Transaction`s not yet settled
-A `Roster` - specifies a mapping of `Party`s to `Role`s, and who are the beneficial owners - is linked to the `Account` via its own table, indexed by the `Account.Key`.
+- a `Roster` - specifies a mapping of `Party`s to `Role`s, and who are the beneficial owners
+    - linked to the `Account` via its own table, indexed by the `Account.Key`

-#### `Party`s
+#### Parties

-Presumed real world actors under the aegis of, and registered with, real world juristictions.
+A `Party` - either a `NaturalPerson` or a `LegalEntity` - is presumed to be a real world actor under the aegis of, and posessed of all required registations with, a real world juristiction.

+Accounts link the personal information of the account holders with the financial data of the ledgers, so handle with care!

 One simple but crucial design feature is that `Tax.No`'s are not used as `Key`s to identify `Party`s.

-#### `Role`s
+#### Roles

 Each `Party` within an `Account`s `Roster` is assigned one of a finite enumeration of `Role`s. .
 Every `Role` is mapped to a `Party` via a `Roster` which is **application and jurisdiction specific**.

+While least one `Party` **must** be specified for each role in the roster, the default is to assign the principal to perform each of the non principal roles for themselves.

+#### Principals and NonPrincipals, enumerated

 `Principal`
 : That `Party` which is the market participant responsible for establishing the `Account`.
 Semantics for `Principal` are conditioned on the status of account, for example